-A series of comparative, large-scale manipulative experiments were conducted at each of two intertidal mudflats in three geographically distinct coastal regions (southwestern, midcoast, and eastern Maine) to examine potential management tools for areas closed for conservation purposes.
+DEI staff and area biologists teamed up over the summer and fall of 2014 and 2015 to conduct a series of comparative, large-scale manipulative experiments at six intertidal mudflats in three geographically distinct coastal regions to examine potential management tools for flats closed for conservation purposes.

-These results were published in the Journal of Shellfish Research in 2016.
+The results of both years of experiments were published in the Journal of Shellfish Research in 2016.